 Goda opened her robe and glanced inside, as if she were looking for a suitable pocket.
 “I know.
 I’m taking it anyway.”

-Goda looked unimpressed by the antics.
-She searched some more through her robes and, having seemingly found a good spot, began to slide the book inside.
-Kanna’s disapproving look only seemed to buttress Parama’s outrage.
-He reached out and clasped his small hand around Goda’s wrist before she had fully dropped the loot into a pouch.
+Goda looked unimpressed by the antics, but Kanna’s disapproving glare only appeared to buttress Parama’s outrage.
+He reached out and clasped his small hand around Goda’s wrist before she had fully dropped the loot into a pouch in her robes.

 “Give it back!” he said.